h0lism/digitalgarden/src/site/notes/Untitled 8.md

 ![Pasted image 20251110020614.png](/img/user/images/Pasted%20image%2020251110020614.png)

+I was led to buy this book and read it.
+Eventually I came to the conclusion that, I probably didn't fit the bill all the way.
+I got to live in peace once again, that is, until I met Aristotle from [[Prequel𓂀/EVERYTHING'S A ROUGH DRAFT\|EVERYTHING'S A ROUGH DRAFT]].
+He would continuously divert the conversation towards this topic, informing me of my status, along with all the benefits of the title.

 This guy claims to channel Zachary every Wednesday.
 I did watch a lot of these videos a while back, to see if he was actually coming through,